 What are the benefits of AP?

-- Helps students develop and practice higher order thinking skills.
+- helps students develop and practice critical thinking skills

 - enjoy a challenge

 - have a well-developed work ethic